Skip to main content

 3.7 MEMORY

-Defines what the agent remembers within and across conversations.
+Defines what the agent remembers within the current conversation, across one execution tree, and across broader user/project lifecycles.

 MEMORY: